shrikeoos/weathered_front/README.md

 ### Build

-In order to get a production build, run the following command: `npm build`
+In order to get a production build, run the following command: `npm build`.
+It will create a `build` folder, the content must be served from a web server.

 ### Testing